 While LoRA fine-tuning generally reduces the need for computational resources and, in specific cases like geo-indexing, even outperforms full parameter tuning, it doesn't universally enhance performance across all models.
 Notably, the Yi-VL-6B LoRA model falls short in handling description questions, underperforming both the fully fine-tuned models and the baseline.

 Within the diverse ensemble of the Climate-Zoo collection, each model demonstrates particular strengths.
-The Qwen-VL-Chat model shines in delineating locations impacted by extreme weather events and providing detailed, vibrant image narratives, achieving high GPT scores.
-Conversely, the Yi-VL-6B model stands out with the highest F1 score, showcasing its accuracy in confirming extreme weather events at pinpoint locations.
-Meanwhile, the Llava-v1.6-mistral-7b model excels in spatial accuracy and textual richness, as evidenced by its exceptional performance in Haversine Distance, BLEU, and ROUGE evaluations, making it adept at generating precise coordinates and detailed visual descriptions.
+The Qwen-VL-Chat model shines in detecting anomalies within a heatmap and providing detailed, vibrant image narratives, achieving high GPT scores.
+Conversely, the Yi-VL-6B model stands out with the highest F1 score, showcasing its accuracy in confirming anomalies at pinpoint locations.
+Meanwhile, the LLaVA-v1.6-mistral-7b model excels in spatial accuracy and textual richness, as evidenced by its exceptional performance in Haversine Distance, BLEU, and ROUGE, making it adept at generating precise coordinates and detailed descriptions.

-\textbf{Ablation study\quad} Table \ref{tab:ablation} presents the results of an ablation study using the Climate-Zoo models (Llava-v1.6-mistral-7b and Yi-VL-6B) with full parameters.
-This study evaluates model performance across varying dataset sizes: 10k, 50k, 100k, and 203k samples.
+\textbf{Dataset Size Ablation Study.\quad} Table \ref{tab:ablation} presents the results of an ablation study using models like LLaVA-v1.6-mistral-7b and Yi-VL-6B with full parameters.
+This study evaluates model performance across varying dataset sizes: 10k, 50k, 100k, and 142k samples.
 Our findings reveal that increased data volume does not always correlate with improved model performance, with variations observed both between models and across different question types.
 At the model level, the Yi-VL-6B model achieves excellent results with just 10k samples; increasing the dataset size beyond this point can actually degrade its performance.
-In contrast, the Llava-v1.6-mistral-7b model shows improved performance with larger datasets.
+In contrast, the LLaVA-v1.6-mistral-7b model shows improved performance with larger datasets.
 At the question type level, verification and enumeration questions demonstrate better performance with larger training datasets, whereas geo-indexing and description questions exhibit more variability.

-Overall, the impact of dataset size on model performance varies significantly among different models.
-The Yi-VL-6B model appears especially suitable for industrial applications, as it can achieve high effectiveness with smaller datasets and fewer computational resources.